 Carol Ann Manzi has walked the walk.
 Now she is in great demand to “talk the talk” – to share her experiences with others.
 She has an amazing track record of motivating persons of all ages and backgrounds to persevere in the face of obstacles, whether they be cancer or crisis.
 With her warmth and wisdom, she never fails to rouse and move her audiences from despair to hope, from darkness to light.
 Using her gift of song whenever possible, Carol Ann Manzi is a must-see and must-hear inspirational speaker.

-Ms. Manzi will be the keynote speaker for National Cancer Survivors Day, June 2, 2019, at Middlesex Hospital in Connecticut.
-Prior to that, in January 2019, she will be the featured speaker at a luncheon presented by Hospice of Santa Barbara.
+Ms. Manzi will be a featured speaker in a new lecture series called Vibrant Living at Unity of Santa Barbara on December 7th at 7pm.
+Ms. Manzi was the keynote speaker for National Cancer Survivors Day, June 2, 2019, at Middlesex Hospital in Connecticut.
+Prior to that, in January 2019, she was the featured speaker at a luncheon presented by Hospice of Santa Barbara.

 Miss Manzi has offered her voice – both as speaker and as soloist – for the Cure Magazine Conferences in Dallas, San Diego, Washington DC, and Tucson.
 Her speaking engagements have included American Cancer Society events, the Susan G. Komen Society’s Relay for Life, Making Strides, and Race for the Cure in Southern California, Connecticut, Washington, Oregon, and North Carolina.
 Manzi had the distinct honor of being guest soloist at the World Conference on Breast Cancer in Halifax, Nova Scotia.
 Her talks have also been heard internationally in Vienna, Austria, and the Czech Republic.
 Her keynote speeches for a variety of causes and organizations have been sponsored by Rotary International, and Physicians’ Education Resource (PER) conferences.